BioinformaticsLabAtMUN/sRNACharP/README.md

 ## 1.2 Other software

 sRNACharP  requires several pieces of software.
-There are two ways to install all of the software packages required: natively, or by using [Docker](https://www.docker.com/) (recommended).
+There are two ways to get sRNACharP to run: 1) install all of the software packages required natively, or 2) use sRNACharP [Docker](https://www.docker.com/) container (recommended).

 ## *Docker